scotthadzik/PiLabSite/docs/TurnOnLED.md

 ![pi4](assets\img\led-on.png)
 <p align=right><b>Fig.1 - Light Emitting Diode - Image by <a href="https://pixabay.com/users/openclipart-vectors-30363/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2023979">OpenClipart-Vectors</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2023979">Pixabay</a></b></p>

+## 2.1 Parts of an LED

-The anode (+) is typically the longer side of a through-hole LED.
+The anode (+) is typically the longer side of an LED.
+The cathode (-) is typically the flat side of an LED.
+The triangle on the schematic is the anode (+) side of the LED

 ![pi4](assets\img\led-symbol.png)
 <p align=right><b>Fig.1 - Light Emitting Diode Symbol - Image by <a href="https://upload.wikimedia.org/wikipedia/commons/5/52/%2B-_of_LED_2.svg">Adam850</a> from <a href="https://commons.wikimedia.org/wiki/File:%2B-_of_LED_2.svg">Wikimedia</a></b></p>